jp-king-1337/weather-flix-project/README.md

 ## Installation
-You can clone the repo from github by using this in your command line: git clone git@github.com:ThomasSzentirmay/weather-flix-project.git
+You can clone the forked repo from github with: git clone git@github.com:jp-king-1337/weather-flix-project.git

+or you can clone the original with: git clone git@github.com:ThomasSzentirmay/weather-flix-project.git